Breasts During – Adapting to How Your Body Changes

 Some pregnant women feel more -conscious about their larger breasts, while others may feel more confident.
 Whichever way you feel, know that all pregnant women feel the same way at some point, so do not feel embarrassed about it.
 Your partner will surely still find you just as beautiful as ever.

 Finally, remember that all the changes you’re feeling in your breasts have a wonderful purpose – to provide breast milk for your baby.
-Breast milk is the most complete food that your baby can have.
+Breast milk is the most complete that your baby can have.

 Previous Article